ricardodeazambuja/Bee/README.md

 An example of generated connections (red dots/lines are excitatory and blue ones inhibitory) is presented below:
 ![liquid example](https://github.com/ricardodeazambuja/BEE/blob/master/imgs/liquid.png)
-**Note (24/04/2023): I just realised, by looking at the image above, that it could be a better idea to enforce neurons to have connections to two other neurons or input/output, input/neuron or output/neuron connections, otherwise that neuron won't contribute to the internal dynamics and may even waste an input or output that falls on it.**
+**Note (24/04/2023): I just realised, by looking at the image above, that it could be a better idea to enforce neurons to have connections to two other neurons or input/output, input/neuron or output/neuron connections, otherwise that neuron won't contribute to the internal dynamics and may even waste an input or output that falls on it.
+In addition to this minimum amount of "neighbour" connections, it should have a guarantee that every neuron has at least a path to one of the liquid's input and a path to one output.**

 All the parameters for the neuron model or the internal connections can be defined by the user.
 Also, motivated by the results presented in [Short-term plasticity in a liquid state machine biomimetic robot arm controller](https://github.com/ricardodeazambuja/IJCNN2017-2), [Short Term Plasticity (STP)](http://www.scholarpedia.org/article/Short-term_synaptic_plasticity) and time delays were not implemented in order to simplify and optimise the simulator.
 In its current version, it supports, at least, Linux and OS X (it was never tested by the author on any version of Windows).